1jour1vin

 Palate

-Pure, peppery, and vibrant, with aromas of black and red fruits; flavors of blueberry, black licorice, anise, and warm earth; full-bodied and complex, with silky tannins and balanced acidity; the long finish is more tertiary, featuring tobacco and cardamom, lingering on subtle smoky and tarry notes
+Pure, peppery, and vibrant, with aromas of black and red fruits; flavors of blueberry, black licorice, anise, and warm earth; full-bodied and complex, with silky tannins and balanced acidity; a long finish that leans toward tertiary aromas of tobacco and cardamom, lingering on subtle smoky and tarry notes

 Serve